 Industry Analysis & Industry Trends

 The Urgent Care Centers industry represents one of the fastest-growing segments of the American healthcare system.
 With rising wait times for both primary and emergency-care providers, urgent care centers have become an increasingly viable alternative for patients.
-During the next five years, the Urgent Care Centers industry is expected to continue expanding.
+During the next five years, the industry is expected to continue expanding.
 One of the main factors driving growth for the industry is increasing demands made on primary-care providers that are, thus, pushing patients to this industry's operators.
-Additionally, the Patient Protection and Affordable Care Act will begin to take effect in 2014, expanding insurance coverage to millions of people by 2019.... purchase to read more
+Additionally, the Patient Protection and Affordable Care Act will expand insurance coverage to millions of people by 2020.... purchase to read more